joeynovak/open-arduino-case/README.md

 ##Exporting DXF Files
 To Export the case pieces to DXF files, you have to press F6, and actually "Render" the file.
 For whatever reason OpenScad's "projection" function doesn't do anything until you do an "official" render.
 Once you've rendered the file, you can go to File -> Export -> Export As DXF

+##Planned Improvements
+Currently, the code is crap.
+I just wanted to get it done, and am not THAT experienced with OpenSCAD, so there is A LOT of duplicated code, and some very messy math expressions.

+An option to render a fully assembled Case, instead of just the pieces.

+#Change Log
+* Initial Release (Joey Novak)